NivMinkov/1111/Developer-Guide.md

   * CA2004 (Reliability): Remove calls to GC.KeepAlive
 * Special cases to suppress Code Analysis warnings (case by case):
   * CA1025 (Design): Replace repetitive arguments with params array. *Can be suppressed when it makes sense to have more than 3 parameters of the same type but not unlimited number of parameters*
-  * CA2227 (Usage): Collection properties should be read only - *Can be suppressed only if the Collection is a ReadOnlyCollection<T>*
+  * CA2227 (Usage): Collection properties should be read only - *Can be suppressed only if the Collection is a ReadOnlyCollection&lt;T>*

 ## Policies
 * Every check-in *must* be commented.